Ganesh Chaturthi: Symbolism, Spiritual Power and New Beginnings

 Who Is Lord Ganesha?

 Ganesh, also called Ganapati, Vinayaka, and Pillaiyar, is the son of Lord Shiva and Goddess Parvati.
 He is honored across India and beyond, not only in Hinduism but also in Jain and Buddhist traditions.
-His image is found in homes, temples, businesses, and sacred altars, often accompanied by offerings of modaks, flowers, and incense.
+His image is found in homes, temples, businesses, and altars, often accompanied by offerings of modaks, flowers, and incense.

 In India, Ganesha is affectionately called “Bappa” and is seen as both a divine protector and a joyful companion.
 His energy is grounding, wise, and compassionate.